samp-reston/ga-bridge/src/lib/analytics-data/README.md

 This library uses the native fetch API to reduce the size of the package and in an attempt to make it as compatible across browsers as possible.

+## Use
+List of available classes as part of this specific part of the library.

 ## About GA4 API
 > The Google Analytics Data API v1 gives you programmatic access to Google Analytics 4 (GA4) report data.
 >